Jackelele/ai-tools/README.md

 ## Writing

 - [Copy.Ai](https://www.copy.ai/) - Copy Ai is an AI-powered writing tool that uses natural language processing to generate high-quality content quickly.
 Users can enter a prompt, select a style or tone, and generate multiple options for various types of written content.
 [FREE/PAID]
+- [Jasper AI](https://www.jasper.ai/) - Jasper is an AI-powered scheduling assistant that automates meeting scheduling and calendar management.
+[PAID]
+- [Fireflies](https://fireflies.ai/) - Fireflies is an AI-powered meeting assistant that automatically transcribes, summarizes, and analyzes meetings.
+[FREE/PAID]

 ## Video

 - [Synthesia](https://www.synthesia.io/) - Synthesia is an AI-powered video generation platform that uses machine learning to create realistic videos from text inputs.
 The platform enables businesses to scale their video content creation process and provides a cost-effective solution for producing personalized videos at scale.
 [PAID]

+## Audio

+- [DeScript](https://www.descript.com/) - Descript is an audio and video editing platform that uses AI-powered transcription and editing tools to simplify the editing process.
+[FREE/PAID]

+## Images

+- [MidJourney](https://www.midjourney.com/app/feed/all/) - MidJourney is a customer journey mapping platform that helps businesses visualize and optimize their customer's journey.
+[FREE/PAID]

+## Social Media

+- [RePurpose](https://repurpose.io/) - Repurpose.io is a content distribution tool that allows you to automatically repurpose your live streams, podcasts, and videos into multiple pieces of content and share them across various social media platforms.
+[PAID]

 ## Legal

 - [DoNotPay](https://donotpay.com/) - The DoNotPay app is the home of the world's first robot lawyer.
 [Free] (Mostly USA)

+## Tracking

+- [Timely AI](https://timelyapp.com/) - Timely is an AI-powered time tracking and scheduling platform that helps businesses optimize their time management.
+[PAID]